Max Planck Institute for Astronomy (MPIA) is inviting applications for Research Scholarship to study in Heidelberg 2019.

 • Application Deadline: February 1, 2019

-• Course Level: Scholarship is available to pursue Research program.
+• Course Level: award is available to pursue Research program.

-• Study Subject: Scholarships are awarded in Astronomy & Astrophysics.
+• Study Subject: The studentships are awarded in Astronomy & Astrophysics.

 • Nationality: German citizens

-• Eligible Countries: The scholarship is available for Germany citizens.
+• Eligible Countries: The grant is available for Germany citizens.

 • Entrance Requirements: